-In February 2017, the Company entered into a clinical research support agreement for the $IL13R\alpha 2$ -directed CAR T program (the " $IL13R\alpha 2$ CRA").
-Pursuant to the terms of the $IL13R\alpha 2$ CRA, the Company made an upfront payment of approximately \$9,300 and will contribute an additional \$0.1 million related to patient costs in connection with the on-going investigator-initiated study.
-Further, the Company agreed to fund approximately \$0.2 million over three years pertaining to the clinical development of the $IL13R\alpha 2$ -directed CAR T program.
+In February 2017, the Company entered into a clinical research support agreement for the IL13R $\alpha$ 2-directed CAR T program (the "IL13R $\alpha$ 2 CRA").
+Pursuant to the terms of the IL13R $\alpha$ 2 CRA, the Company made an upfront payment of approximately \$9,300 and will contribute an additional \$0.1 million related to patient costs in connection with the on-going investigator-initiated study.
+Further, the Company agreed to fund approximately \$0.2 million over three years pertaining to the clinical development of the IL13R $\alpha$ 2-directed CAR T program for this patient population.

-In October 2020, the Company entered into a Clinical Research Support Agreement for the IL13Rα2-directed CAR T program for adult patients with leptomeningeal glioblastoma, ependymoma or medulloblastoma (the "IL13Rα2 Leptomeningeal CRA").
-Pursuant to the terms of the IL13Rα2 Leptomeningeal CRA, the Company made an upfront payment of approximately \$29,000 and will contribute an additional \$0.1 million per patient in connection with the on-going investigator-initiated study.
-Further, the Company agreed to fund approximately \$0.2 million annually pertaining to the clinical development of the IL13Rα2-directed CAR T program.
+In October 2020, the Company entered into a clinical research support agreement for the IL13R $\alpha$ 2-directed CAR T program for adult patients with leptomeningeal glioblastoma, ependymoma or medulloblastoma (the "IL13R $\alpha$ 2 Leptomeningeal CRA").
+Pursuant to the terms of the IL13R $\alpha$ 2 Leptomeningeal CRA, the Company made an upfront payment of approximately \$29,000 and will contribute an additional \$0.1 million per patient in connection with the ongoing investigator-initiated study.
+Further, the Company agreed to fund approximately \$0.2 million annually pertaining to the clinical development of the IL13R $\alpha$ 2-directed CAR T program for this patient population.